smart-data-models/dataModel.DistributedLedgerTech/DLTtxReceipt/README.md

 ## Description

-Description of the data model.
+Description of a DLT receipt storing some of the attributes (keys) of a transaction.
 ### Specification

 Link to the [interactive specification](https://swagger.lab.fiware.org/?url=https://smart-data-models.github.io/dataModel.DistributedLedgerTech/DLTtxReceipt/swagger.yaml)